fit-r2lab/r2lab.inria.fr/markdown/status.md

 tab: status
 skip_header: yes

 This page gives you live details on the individual nodes in the R2lab testbed.
+You can also [use this link](/iframe.md) in an `<iframe>` tag from another webpage, or a Jupyter notebook.

 ---
 <h2 id="livemap">Overall status (livemap)</h2>